bene/StaticStatus/README.md

 ## Concept

-This kinda works like blockchain.
-A scheduled Netlify functions redeploys the status page every minute.
-During the build process not only the current status is checked but also the status history is fetched from the currently deployed status page.
+This kinda works like a blockchain.
+A scheduled Netlify function redeploys the status page every minute.
+During the build process not only the new status is checked but also the status history is fetched from the currently deployed status page.
 The new build attaches the new status to the history and deploys the next history.